microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ### Task 3: Upload historical data

 Woodgrove Bank provided historical transaction data.
-We want to explore this data using Synapse Notebooks, and we want to use the data from Azure Machine Learning later on for model training.
+We want to explore this data using Synapse Notebooks, and we want to use the data from Azure Machine Learning later for model training.
 In this task, you will upload the historical files to the Synapse Analytics primary ADLS Gen2 account.

 1. Navigate to the **Data** hub.